-The slugs and snails are attracted to smell of the beer and when they reach the trap, fall in and drown.
-In the past in my own garden I have even made my own beer traps using a saucer or jam jar and found they worked have worked well too.
+The slugs and snails are attracted to the smell of beer and when they reach the trap, they fall in and drown.
+In the past I have even made my own beer traps for my garden using a saucer or jam jar and I found they worked well too.

 Slug control products

 Slug pellets are a well-known method of control that are known to work.
-However some gardeners do worry about using slug pellets, especially if they own pets or have lots of birds in the garden.
+However some gardeners do worry about using slug pellets, especially if they have pets or lots of birds in the garden.

 These pellets are just as affective at controlling slugs and snails but they don’t cause harm to anyone else.
 Even if a bird eats a slug that been killed by the organic pellets, the bird won’t be affected.
 Organic pellets are also a better option to consider if you have young kids playing out in your garden.